Judith and Holofernes (Donatello): Background and description

 The statue was commissioned by Cosimo de' Medici as a decoration for the fountain in the garden of the Palazzo Medici-Riccardi.
 Together with Donatello's David, it was positioned in front of the palace around 1457, when Cosimo de' Medici's extended family decided to move into it.
 Although the exact place where these two were displayed is unknown, both of these statues became a symbol for the power Florence possessed.

-Judith and Holofernes depicts Judith standing powerfully with a raised sword, holding the head of Holofernes by his hair.
+Judith and Holofernes depicts Judith standing powerfully with a raised axe, holding the head of Holofernes by his hair.
 The statue was originally gilded; some gilding remains on the sword.
 To facilitate the gilding, the bronze was cast in 11 parts.
 The base of the sculpture resembles a cushion, a naturalistic device first used by Donatello for his St. Mark in the Orsanmichele.
 Intended to function as a fountain, this statue sits on a triangular pedestal with holes for water to flow through.
 The four corners of the cushion and three relief carvings in the base serve as outlets for the water.